Multivector Contractions Revisited, Part I

 \section{Abstract}

-{ We reorganize and expand the theory of contractions or interior products of multivectors, and related topics like Hodge duality.
-Results are generalized and new ones are presented, like a higher-order graded Leibniz rule, a geometric characterization of blade contractions, a regressive product formula, a study of spaces determined by multivectors, special decompositions, factorizations and carvings of multivectors, generalized grades, new simplicity criteria, supercommutators of creation and annihilation operators, etc. Different conventions found in the literature are discussed, in special those of Clifford Geometric Algebra.
+{ We reorganize, simplify and expand the theory of contractions or interior products of multivectors, and related topics like Hodge star duality.
+Many results are generalized and new ones are given, like: geometric characterizations of blade contractions and regressive products, higher-order graded Leibniz rules, determinant formulas, improved complex star operators, etc. Different contractions and conventions found in the literature are discussed and compared, in special those of Clifford Geometric Algebra.
 Applications of the theory are developed in a follow-up paper.